 We anticipate that we will require additional funds to maintain our current levels of expenditure for research and development of new products and technologies, and to obtain and maintain patents and other intellectual property rights in these technologies, the timing and amount of which are difficult to forecast.
+We have engaged an investment banking firm to assist us with respect to a planned public stock offering of up to \$15,000,000.
+Raising capital in an offering of shares of our common stock, preferred stock, or convertible securities with warrants, will dilute the interests of then-existing stockholders..
+There is no assurance we will be successful in raising all or any portion of such funds.
 Any funds we need may not be available on commercially reasonable terms or at all.
 If we cannot obtain the necessary additional capital when needed, we might be forced to reduce our research and development efforts which would materially and adversely affect our business.
-If we attempt to raise capital in an offering of shares of our common stock, preferred stock, convertible securities or warrants, our then-existing stockholders' interests will be diluted.